dropzone/dropzone/README.md

 <br>
 <br>

-This is no longer the official repository for Dropzone.
-I have switched to [gitlab.com](https://gitlab.com/meno/dropzone) as the primary location to continue development.
+~~This is no longer the official repository for Dropzone.
+I have switched to [gitlab.com](https://gitlab.com/meno/dropzone) as the primary location to continue development.~~

-There are multiple reasons why I am switching from GitHub to GitLab, but a few of the reasons are the issue tracker that GitHub is providing, *drowning* me in issues that I am unable to categorise or prioritize properly, the lack of proper continuous integration, and build files.
-I don't want the compiled `.js` files in my repository, and people regularly commit changes to the compiled files and create pull requests with them.

-I will write a blog post soon, that goes into detail about why I am doing the switch.

-This repository will still remain, and always host the most up to date versions of dropzone, but only the distribution files!
+Don't be angry with me, but I've realised that GitHub is the better home for this library.
+I'm in the process of migrating back, and making a few changes to the way continuous integration and publishing works.

+I'm also making some changes on how issues and pull requests will be handled an am hoping to get a better grip on things.

 MIT License
 -----------